Introduction

 German |

-This tool a WebLicht stub for the DTA::CAB service and provides orthographic normalization for historical German.
+This tool a WebLicht stub for the DTA::CAB service and provides orthographic normalisation for historical German.

 |